 Light Processable Starch Hydrogels

-In our latest paper, we produced light processable hydrogels by utilizing maize starch as raw material.
+In our latest paper, we produced light processable by utilizing maize starch as raw material.
 Congrats to all co-authors from Politecnico di Torino and KTH Royal Institute of Technology!

 Light Processable Starch Hydrogels